LAKESIDE COURT: AN ENERGY EFFICIENT HOUSE

 Producing electricity

 Photovoltaic slates on the three south-facing roof surfaces generate roughly 80 percent of the total electricity consumed over the course of the year.
 On sunny days, excess electricity generated is sold to Commonwealth Edison, which in turn provides electricity to the house on cloudy days and at night.
 A battery back-up system is in place and will provide electricity to key systems and appliances in the event of a ComEd power failure.
-A state grant of $6.00/watt contributed $38,300 toward the considerable cost of purchasing and installing the PV system.
+A state grant of $6.00/watt contributed $38,300 toward the considerable cost of purchasing and installing the 6.4 kilowatt PV system.

-Using renewable, recycled and locally available materials
+Using renewable, recycled, and locally available materials

 Conserving water

-Website prepared by Eleanor Revelle and Ellen Galland.
+Website prepared by Eleanor Revelle.